-From Lean Manufacturing, the one thing that stick to me since the very first book that I read was the Five S Program.
-I found fascinating how simple it was and make me realize that for years I underestimate the power of a clean and organize workplace.
+From Lean Manufacturing, the one thing that sticks to me since the very first book that I read was the Five S Program.
+I found fascinating how simple it was and make me realize that for years I underestimate the power of a clean and organize the workplace.
 My former boss put on my hands the book Five Pillars of the Visual Workplace from Hiroyuki Hirano.
 That book was my starting point, I really had no idea of what to do or how to implement the 5 S. It was pretty clear for all of us that we need to do something different and that we needed soon.

 I read the whole book and based on that information I created a training.
 I also created a quick questionnaire to ask the employees how they felt about their work and the workplace; I wanted to know how they felt with the current status with the hope that their discomfort and/or dislikes will help me to sell an idea that would actually help them and not only the company.

-With the event, we impacted several areas of the plant at the same time: production lines, some offices, maintenance shop and the break room.
+With the event, we impacted several areas of the plant at the same time: production lines, some offices, maintenance shop, and the break room.
 The same area employees completed all the work.
 We stop the plant for two days to have the first three S’s of the program completed: Sort, Set in Order and Shine.
-After the event we work for some time on the standardization and the program to ensure housekeeping and organization sustainability.
+After the event, we work for some time on the standardization and the program to ensure housekeeping and organization sustainability.

 A couple of months after the implementation we did another survey, the same questions from the first time brought a totally different outcome.
-The employees attitude changed, the participation on trainings increased and the number of suggestions and ideas about how to improve the process.
+The employee’s attitude changed, the participation in training increased and the number of suggestions and ideas about how to improve the process.
 The most amazing part was that the employees itself maintained the program alive and that happened just because it was beneficial for them.
 Managers and supervisors were so thrilled by the results that work hard to keep the discipline.
 They did their part doing audits and keeping a schedule for special Red Tags events as well as retraining whenever things got a little sloppy.